tarwn/lessthandot-hugo/blogs/content/posts/2008-12-09-sql-quiz-toughest-challenges.md

   - Project Management

 ---
-[Chris Shaw posted a new SQL Quiz][1] where he asks: “What are the largest challenges that you have faced in your career and how did you overcome those?”
+[Chris Shaw posted a new SQL Quiz][1] where he asks: "What are the largest challenges that you have faced in your career and how did you overcome those?"

 [Denny Cherry (@mrdenny on twitter)][2] tagged [SQLDenis][3] who then tagged me so here is my story: